COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/basics.rst

 Running the sampler
 ===================

 With all the pieces in place, you can run the sampler with :class:`~cosmic.sample.stroopwafel.AdaptiveSampler`.
-The most important arguments are the parameter space, the total number of systems to evolve, the batch size, the BSE physics settings, the derived quantity function, the rejection function, and the hit function.
+The most important arguments are the parameter space, the total number of systems to evolve, the batch size, the BSE physics settings, the hit function, the ``derive_params`` function (if needed), and the rejection function.
 See the API documentation (:class:`~cosmic.sample.stroopwafel.AdaptiveSampler`) for a full list of options.

 The examples below demonstrate how you could go about this.